Reviews You Can Rely On

 Analysis and Test Results

-We break down the performance of each trekking pole into specific performance categories to help you find a pair that meets your needs.
+We break down the performance of each trekking pole into specific performance categories to help you find a pair of poles that meets your needs.
 You'll find detailed descriptions of each metric and the top scorers in each of them.

 What's the Best Value?

 Trekking poles span a wide range of prices, and we find that, in general, you get what you pay for.
 That said, poles aren't as complex as other pieces of equipment, and the least expensive ones will often provide nearly the same level of performance as the most expensive ones.
 Only the most dedicated trail users will appreciate the comfort, weight, and design benefits of the most expensive poles.
-If you are an occasional trail hiker or go on regular walks to stay fit, any poles in this review will get the job done.
+If you are an occasional trail hiker or go on regular walks to stay fit, any pole in this review will get the job done.
 If you have a specialized use in mind, prepare to pay a little bit more.

 trekking poles - the trekology trek-z is a good choice for rugged trails and...